Coined quantum walks on the line: Disorder, entanglement, and localization: Conclusion and Outlook

-Next, we considered the entanglement behavior between the quantum coin and the walker.
-Here, we presented two separate approaches the results of which point in the same direction.
+\sw{Finally, we explored to the effects of the disorder on the quantum state of the composite system.
+The state fidelity revealed that the quantum state with disorder is significantly different from the Hadamard walk, even on time scales on which the walker occupation probability is still similar to the Hadamard walk.
+To further reveal the impact of disorder on the quantum state, we considered the entanglement behavior between the quantum coin and the walker.} \sw{We} presented two separate approaches the results of which point in the same direction.
 First, we studied the EE.
 We considered individual realizations of the CQW and averaged the EE of each realizations.
 We found that the disorder lowers the average EE per run with increasing disorder.
 Interestingly we also observed that, with increasing disorder strength $W$, the EE shows oscillations that do not decrease upon increasing the number of disorder realizations.
-Rather these oscillations are a further indicator of localization in the CQW in the following sense.
-For $W>0$, the walker state is frozen and the larger $W$ the faster this happens.
-But the walker state cannot be equal at all times since the system as we have set it up has an underlying even - odd parity.
+Rather these oscillations are a \sw{witness of the localization in the CQW} in the following sense: For $W>0$, the walker state is frozen and the larger $W$ the faster this happens.
+But the walker state cannot be equal at all times since the system as we have set it up has an underlying even-odd parity.
 Hence, the system alternates between two distinct states and these states differ in their entanglement properties yielding increasing oscillations for increasing $W$ as the localization happens earlier in the transient regime.

 Conversely, to quantify the entanglement properties of the ensemble of realizations, we considered the entanglement negativity.
-The negativity $\mathcal{N}$ is a faithful entanglement quantifier for mixed states but from $\mathcal{N} = 0$ one cannot automatically deduce that there is no entanglement present in the system.
+The negativity $\mathcal{N}$ is a faithful entanglement quantifier for mixed states, but from $\mathcal{N} = 0$ one cannot automatically deduce that there is no entanglement present in the system.
 The negativity for the standard Hadamard walk quickly converges to a finite value ${\cal N} > 0$ indicating that the state of the composite quantum system at late times is strongly entangled.
 Upon introducing coin disorder, we observed that the negativity quickly decays to zero hinting at a quantum state for the composite system that might be separable or for which entanglement is at least not a dominating feature.
 This would imply that the quantum coin state does not significantly influence the walker state.
-Hence, since the coin induces the walker dynamics, we may interpret this as a further indicator for a walker localization.
+Hence, since the coin induces the walker dynamics, we may interpret this as further \sw{impact} for a walker localization.